Build Your Own DIY Composting Toilet Cheaply and Easily

-This version takes both pee and poop to a central composting system that is at another location (not beneath the bowl).
+This version takes both pee and poop to a central composting system that is at another location (and not beneath the bowl).
 In many cases, this location is in the basement or even outside the house.

 If you have a large remote system, you can channel several of these in your home.